Najam-Ullah/pharmacy-data-science-portfolio/daily_log.md

 ## Day 2 — March 18, 2026
-Learned: iloc, loc, conditional selection, column assignment Confused by: [write honestly what confused you]
+Learned: iloc, loc, conditional selection, column assignment Confused by: Kaggle exercise to make ratio of point to price for best wine .